 The university prohibits the unlawful manufacture, distribution, dispensation, sale, possession or use of any illicit drugs and alcohol by its students or employees on university premises or property or as part of any university activity.

 A student or employee may be required to submit to an alcohol/drug test if reasonable suspicion exists to believe that they are under the influence of alcohol or illegal drugs.
 An employee will be immediately dismissed should they be directed to submit to such a test and refuse or fail to report to the testing facility within the required time allowed.
-Students and employees who test positive for alcohol or illegal drugs may be referred to Counseling and Psychological Services (CAPS) or the Employee Assistance Program (EAP) for professional assistance.
+Students and employees who test positive for alcohol or illegal drugs may be referred to the Student Counseling Center or the Employee Assistance Program (EAP) for professional assistance.
 Employees that refuse such assistance or who fail to follow the treatment outlined for their recovery are subject to dismissal.
 Students who are directed to submit to such test and refuse or fail to do so when asked are subject to suspension from the university.

+Employees who are required to drive university vehicles as an essential job function must notify the Vice President of Human Resources no later than five business days after any conviction for a criminal alcohol driving offense.
 Employees should notify their supervisor when they are under medically prescribed treatment with a controlled substance that may limit their ability to perform their job.
 Verification of required medication may be requested by the Office of Human Resources.
 Failure to provide requested verification may subject the employee to dismissal.
-Students should notify the office of the Dean of Students.
+Students should notify the Office of the Dean of Students.

 Each employee, as a condition of employment, will abide by the policy.
 In addition, any employee engaged in the performance of a federal grant or contract will, as a condition of employment, notify his or her supervisor no later than five (5) days after any conviction under a criminal drug statute for a violation that occurred in the workplace.
-When a supervisor is notified by an employee of such a conviction, he or she shall immediately notify the Associate Vice President of Human Resources and the Vice President of the Office of Research and Sponsored Programs.
+When a supervisor is notified by an employee of such a conviction, he or she shall immediately notify the Vice President of Human Resources and the Office of Research and Sponsored Programs.
 The Office of Research and Sponsored Programs will notify the appropriate federal agency within ten (10) days of receiving notice of such conviction.

 The following summarizes some of the Florida state laws relating to alcohol: